Terroristic Threats Attorney in Ocean County

 b.
 A person is guilty of a crime of the third degree if he threatens to kill another with the purpose to put him in imminent fear of death under circumstances reasonably causing the victim to believe the immediacy of the threat and the likelihood that it will be carried out.

-Accused of Terroristic Threats for Domestic Violence in NJ
+Terroristic Threats Lawyers in Brick NJ

 Terroristic threats are often complicated cases to handle due to the fact that they revolve on the testimony of the parties.
 The burden of proof that the state needs only to show is that the threat presented a serious alarm for safety to a “reasonable person.”
 Furthermore, whether or not the defendant actually intended carry out the threat is irrelevant.
 The victim must only demonstrate that a “reasonable person” would have felt threatened in the same situation as the victim.
 The most common form of terroristic threats that our attorneys handle is the threat to kill another.
 The successful defense in these cases usually depends upon whether the victim was actually put in imminent fear of death.
 This means that the victim must have actually perceived the threat that the defendant would physically harm the victim at the immediate time of the threat and not sometime in the future.
 An attorney who is experienced in terroristic threats defense will prove invaluable and can mean the difference between a guilty conviction and a finding of not guilty.
 If you or a loved one are facing charges for Aggravated Assault, Unlawful Possession of a Weapon, Possession of a Weapon for an Unlawful Purpose, Criminal Mischief, Resisting Arrest or you were served a Temporary Restraining Order, contact our Ocean County terroristic threats defense lawyers today at (848) 238-2100 for a free initial consultation.